Janet Smith (judge): Shipman Inquiry

 Smith prepared The Shipman Inquiry, the report on the activities of the British serial killer Harold Shipman.
 The results of her year-long inquiry were published on 19 July 2002, and concluded that Shipman, jailed for life in January 2000 for 15 murders committed between 1995 and 1998, had murdered at least 215 patients since March 1975, also stating that there was a real suspicion that he had murdered as many as 260 people.
 Smith never found any real motive for Shipman's killings but said, "It is possible that he was addicted to killing.
 He betrayed his patients' trust in a way and to the extent that I believe is unparalleled in history."

 Court of Appeal

 On 21 November 2002, Smith became the fourth woman to be promoted to the Court of Appeal, following Dame Elizabeth Butler-Sloss (now Baroness Butler-Sloss, 1988), Dame Brenda Hale (now Baroness Hale of Richmond, 1999) and Dame Mary Arden (2000).
 In January 2003, she was appointed Chancellor of Manchester Metropolitan University, a position she held until 2009.
-After retiring from the Court of Appeal, in June 2011 Smith was appointed to succeed Lord Brennan of Bibury QC as the independent assessor for miscarriages of justice compensation for England and Wales.
+After retiring from the Court of Appeal, in June 2011 Smith was appointed to succeed Lord Brennan QC as the independent assessor for miscarriages of justice compensation for England and Wales.
 In January 2012 she became Treasurer of Lincoln's Inn.